ViTGAN: Training GANs with Vision Transformers

 \section{Related Work}

-\paragraph{Generative Adversarial Networks} Generative adversarial networks~(GANs)~\cite{goodfellow2014generative} model the target distribution using adversarial learning.
-It is typically formulated as a min-max optimization problem minimizing some distance between the real and generated data distributions, \eg,~through various $f$-divergences~\cite{nowozin2016f} or integral probability metrics (IPMs)~\cite{muller1997integral,song2019bridging} such as the Wasserstein distance~\cite{WGAN}.
+\paragraph{Generative Adversarial Networks} Generative adversarial networks~(GANs)~\citep{goodfellow2014generative} model the target distribution using adversarial learning.
+It is typically formulated as a min-max optimization problem minimizing some distance between the real and generated data distributions, \eg,~through various $f$-divergences~\citep{nowozin2016f} or integral probability metrics (IPMs)~\citep{muller1997integral,song2019bridging} such as the Wasserstein distance~\citep{WGAN}.

-The GAN models are notorious for unstable training dynamics.
-As a result, numerous efforts have been proposed aiming at stabilizing training, thereby ensuring convergence.
-Common approaches include spectral normalization~\cite{miyato2018spectral}, gradient penalty~\cite{WGAN-GP,r1_penalty,kodali2017convergence}, consistency regularization~\cite{CRGAN,ICRGAN}, and data augmentation~\cite{zhao2020diffaugment,Karras2020ada,Zhao2020aug,Tran2021OnDA}.
-These techniques are all designed inside convolutional neural networks (CNN) and have been only verified in the convolutional GAN models.
+GAN models are notorious for unstable training dynamics.
+As a result, numerous efforts have been proposed to stabilize training, thereby ensuring convergence.
+Common approaches include spectral normalization~\citep{miyato2018spectral}, gradient penalty~\citep{WGAN-GP,r1_penalty,kodali2017convergence}, consistency regularization~\citep{CRGAN,ICRGAN}, and data augmentation~\citep{zhao2020diffaugment,Karras2020ada,Zhao2020aug,Tran2021OnDA}.
+These techniques are all designed inside convolutional neural networks (CNN) and have been only verified in convolutional GAN models.
 However, we find that these methods are insufficient for stabilizing the training of Transformer-based GANs.
-A similar finding was reported in~\cite{chen2021selfvit} on a different task of pretraining.
-This may stem from ViTs' exceeding capability~\cite{dosovitskiy2021vit} and capturing of a different type of inductive bias than CNN via self-attention~\cite{kim2021lipschitz,dong2021attention,cordonnier2020multihead}.
-This paper introduces novel techniques to overcome the unstable adversarial training of Vision Transformers.
+A similar finding was reported in~\citep{chen2021selfvit} on a different task of pretraining.
+This paper introduces several novel techniques to overcome the unstable adversarial training of Vision Transformers.